Shotokhan/adversary-emulation/README.md

 At this point, the next step is to choose a system call to overwrite, with "enough space" to contain the malicious code; the malicious code also needs to handle the case of being called multiple times, and needs to somehow exit gracefully without hanging forever.

-It's already clear that, for space requirements and for behaviour requirements, the "malicious code" which overwrites the system call can't be the "agent" itself, but will be responsible for the allocation of the code region for the agent and the asynchronous execution of the agent in that area. <br>
+It's already clear that, for space requirements and for behavior requirements, the "malicious code" which overwrites the system call can't be the "agent" itself, but will be responsible for the allocation of the code region for the agent and the asynchronous execution of the agent in that area. <br>
 For this reason, the injection is a multi-stage process, and the "malicious code" will be referred to as "first stage shellcode" for now on and the "agent" will be referred to as "second stage shellcode".

 The first stage shellcode will overwrite a system call for a short period of time, long enough to "communicate" to the hypervisor that the area for the second stage shellcode is ready; the hypervisor will write the second stage shellcode to that area, then the first stage shellcode will start a "system thread" to execute the second stage shellcode and will return. <br>